Hi-PACE/hipace/docs/source/building/platforms/jupiter_jsc.rst

 This page only provides HiPACE++ specific instructions.
 For more information please visit the `JSC documentation <https://apps.fz-juelich.de/jsc/hps/jupiter/index.html>`__.

 Log in with ``<yourid>@login.jupiter.fz-juelich.de``.
-Note that you will need to log into JuDoor to be added to a compute project, set up an SSH key, and set up 2FA.
+Note that you first need to log into JuDoor to be added to a compute project, set up an SSH key and set up 2FA.

 Running on GPU
 --------------